 Scope of Work

 Boston.gov was redesigned by IDEO to be more modern and citizen-centric.
 Their goal is to make all services available online and offer account registrations to citizens.

 At the time, the city of Boston was looking to upgrade their systems to request, pay, and manage vital records certificates on their website while retaining the option to do it in person.
 They needed a scalable and responsive design that embeds perfectly within their current site and could be eventually used for other online services.

 I have requested marriage, birth and death certificates before.
 I know ordering a copy of a certificate through a government agency or website is different than the first time because there is no life-altering event or an intermediary(e.g. officiant, hospital, funeral director) involved.
 Just a direct path—you and the government.

-I've only visited Boston a few times and never lived there.
+I’ve only visited Boston a few times and never actually lived there.
 I did go to Boston.gov for a deeper dive with a site audit on how to request a certificate while taking into consideration of design requirements and brand consistency.

 I gained further insight by looking at the process of other urban cities.
 The options of ordering a certificate online were not ideal.
 A few cities were similar to Boston—non-existent.
 Some outsourced to vital record sites breaking the user flow.
 Also these third-party sites tacked on considerable processing and shipping fees.
 The last option was making users jump through hoops to get to the vital records ordering page.
-The last option is my least favorite since it creates extraneous clicks and barriers potentially leading users to give up or rely heavily on search engines for the information they seek.
+The last option was my least favorite since it created extraneous clicks and barriers potentially leading users to give up or rely heavily on search engines for the information they seek.

 Defining the Feature